MartinGuilhem/TrainsChallenge/README.md

 ## TESTING
 Integration test taking and comparing results of the shortestPaths of the CalculateMinimumDistance method within the calculateShortestPathFromSource method.

-To run the Tests you must enter:     "  mvn clean test  "
+To run the Tests you must enter:     "  mvn clean test  "    from console